Automated Inference of Graph Transformation Rules: Methods

 Finally, the minimality of the generating rule set, or the data-compression ratio, is not the only parameter of interest in the lossy compression scenario.
 In particular, the minimal generating rule set $\mc{R}$ might in some cases have very high distortion rate, given by the number of spurious transitions, $|\mc{R}(\mc{U}(S))\setminus\mc{T}(S)|$.
 A generalization of the set cover problem is needed to optimize for both parameters, the data-compression and distortion rates.

+Just as the coverage being greatest for minimal subrules, so is the amount of generated spurious transitions.
+The equivalence classes of minimal candidate rules are therefore not sufficient when considering distortion rate.
+Moreover, rules belonging the same equivalence class by coverage might generate different spurious transitions.
+Consider now $p_1 \subseteq p_2\in[p_1]_{\equiv_c}$.
+Once again we know that any spurious transitions generated by $p_2$ will also be generated by $p_1$.
+It is therefore sufficient to consider the maximal rules in each equivalence class $\mc{R}_c=\{{p \in {\downarrow}\mc{R}(\mc{T}(S))} \mid \forall p'\in[p]_{\equiv_c}, p\not\subset p'\}$.

 A well established solution of the set cover problem uses integer linear programming (ILP)~\cite{Vazirani03_ch13}.
 In the following we provide a generalization of the ILP formulation of the set cover problem whose objective function~(\ref{eq:objective_function}) penalizes both number of rules and number of spurious transitions.
 This is achieved by considering three types of variables to represent the candidate rules, input transitions and spurious transitions.
-We can no longer consider the coverage equivalence classes in place of the rules, as different rules in the same equivalence class may generate different spurious transitions.
-We can still greatly limit the number of candidate rules by only considering the maximal rules of each equivalence class, $\mc{R}_c=\{p \in \mc{R}(\mc{T}(S)) \mid \forall p'\in[p]_{\equiv_c}, p\not\subset p'\}$ as all of their subrules are generating for the same, or even more spurious transitions.

 where $x_{p}$ for each $p\in \mc{R}_c$ is a variable representing the candidate rule, $T = ({\downarrow}\mc{R}(\mc{T}(S)))(\mc{U}(S)) \setminus \mc{T}(S)$ is the set of all possible spurious transitions and $z_t$ for each $t\in T$ is a variable representing the spurious transition, accompanied with a constraint $z_t \geq x_p$ for all rules $p\in\mc{R}_c$ generating the transition $t$, $p\models t$.